Founder and Executive Director

-Howie Shareff founded You Call This Yoga in 2007 as a business to share yoga that was adaptable for tired, worn baby boomers.
-As a 52-year-old practicing dentist and recreational athlete, he was managing his own severe arthritis for many years with gentle yoga.
-Howie also utilized yoga as part of his preparation and recovery from surgery.
-Through these experiences, he found that the benefits of yoga to enhance healing and comfort could be accessible to anybody willing to breathe, focus and mindfully move.
+Howie Shareff founded You Call This Yoga in 2007 as an organization to share yoga that was adaptable for people with physical ailments.
+As a 52-year-old practicing dentist and recreational athlete, he was managing his own severe arthritis for many years with gentle yoga – using the practice to prepare and recover from surgery.
+Through these positive experiences, he found that the practice of yoga to enhance healing and comfort could be accessible to anybody willing to breathe, focus and move mindfully.

-Howie’s philosophy about the business was that it served the community to improve social, emotional and physical health.
-He sought this to be a social entrepreneurial endeavor, where yoga that is accessible for all can be delivered by skilled, passionate, paid and professionally supported teachers.
+Howie’s goal for the organization was to serve the community in an effort to improve social, emotional and physical health.
+He believed that yoga should be accessible for all people, delivered by skilled, passionate and professionally supported teachers.
 In 2010, Howie succeeded, with help from the NC Center for Nonprofits, in having You Call This Yoga recognized by the IRS as a 501c3 non-profit organization.

 He has grown in the role as Executive Director with advice from the Small Business Center at Wake Tech, the Board of Directors of You Call This Yoga, and many coaches in our region.
 Howie enjoys engaging prospective yoga teachers, host partners, team members for YCTY, sponsors and students.
 He welcomes your contact to learn more about your interests.
 You can find him regularly playing disc golf to stay active and laughing at Raleigh’s Cedar Hills Park.